KyranFord/KyranFord/README.md

 ## My Work :computer:

 I believe the best way to learn is by doing, and I've been fortunate to work on several projects during my studies, in my spare time, and as a freelance developer.
 I have collaborated with various clients to build my skills and deliver successful projects.
-You can find examples of my work in my [personal portfolio](https://www.kyranford.com).
+You can find examples of my work in my <a href="https://kyranford.github.io/" target="_blank">personal portfolio</a>.

 ### Freelance Projects